lemduc/CSCI599-TransformMusicProject/README.md

 | Full Midi file | [Can you feel my love tonight](https://github.com/lemduc/CSCI599-TransformMusicProject/blob/master/result_figures_wav/canyoufeelthelovetonight.mid) | [Can you feel my love tonight jazz ](https://github.com/lemduc/CSCI599-TransformMusicProject/blob/master/result_figures_wav/canyoufeelthelovetonight_more_simple_big_data_piano_track_jazz_11_26.mid) |

-- Common chord representation: The bleu and perplexity are as followings.
-The result shows that the common representation gives better results than the compact representation because it provides more details about the chords.
+- complete chord representation: The bleu and perplexity are as followings.
+The result shows that the complete representation gives better results than the compact representation because it provides more details about the chords.

 |                            | Dev   |  Test   |
 | ---------------------- | ------- |-------- |